ClickerMonkey/aits/packages/replicate/README.md

 ## Contributing

 Contributions are welcome, especially new model adapters!
-Please see the main [@aits repository](https://github.com/ClickerMonkey/aits) for contribution guidelines.
+Please see the main [@aeye repository](https://github.com/ClickerMonkey/aeye) for contribution guidelines.

 ### Contributing Adapters